RonenTGreat/100-days-of-code/log.md

 ### Day 73: January 6 2021

 **Today's Progress**: Finished with the navigation today, I also learnt about a feature called "skip-to-content" that skip to the content having the main tag.

+### Day 74 and 75: January 7 & 8 2021

+**Today's Progress**: Finished with the distination page and the crew page also with the behaviour of the page.